 The Poll-Parrot stage is the one in which learning by heart is easy and, on the whole, pleasurable; whereas reasoning is difficult and, on the whole, little relished.
 At this age, one readily memorizes the shapes and appearances of things; one likes to recite the number-plates of cars; one rejoices in the chanting of rhymes and the rumble and thunder of unintelligible polysyllables; one enjoys the mere accumulation of things.

 At Paideia we like to refer to the Grammar stage as the Musical stage.
 It is the stage where students wonder at Creation and delight in imitation.
-Many of our subjects are literature-based, teaching character and content through story.
+Many of our subjects are story-based, teaching character and content through narrative.

 In the Logic stage, students enjoy learning how everything fits together.
 They study formal logic, the science of how to argue (not quarrel!).
 Dorothy Sayers calls the junior high years the Pert stage.